 The school has a ‘Praise and Reward’ scheme in operation in which the work, behaviour and attitude of students are monitored closely.
 Those who achieve can earn certificates and prizes, and teachers will make every effort to inform families of sustained effort and positive attitude.

-For more details about behaviour, including our definitions of and response to bullying, please see our ‘Behaviour Policy’ attached below.
+For more details about behaviour, including our definitions of and response to bullying, please see see our School Policies page.